openmesh-DIY/openmesh-firmware/SECURITY.md

 Assume:
 - Anyone paired can send commands
-- Anyone with access can read messages
+- Anyone paired can read messages
-- Pairing is a trust decision, not a suggestion
+- Pairing is a **trust decision**, not a suggestion

-If you expose your node to untrusted devices: that is not a vulnerability, that is a life choice.
+If you expose your node to untrusted devices: that is not a vulnerability, that is a lifestyle choice.

 ---